 This is the article I referred to in the last chapter.
 I wrote this on the day of my birthday, February 7th 2017.
 It was probably one of the greatest things I ever wrote to myself and it’s something I refer back to frequently.
 I think it’ll help you too.

-Today I’m 30 years old (well, I was on Feb 7th).
+Today I’m 30 years old.
 This means a lot to me in lots of ways and I’m not afraid to admit that 6 months ago, the prospect of turning 30 scared me.
-That fear precipitated a lot of change in my life and actually lead to the creation of this website to chronicle my process to becoming a better person.
+That fear precipitated a lot of change in my life.

 I guess the easiest way to describe me would be old-of-mind.
 Grown up.
 Responsible.
-I’ve always been “grown up” for as long as I can remember, and I’ve always seemed to hang out with the older people as I could always have more interesting conversations with them.
+I’ve always been “grown up” for as long as I can remember, and I’ve always hung out with older people as I could always have more interesting conversations with them.
 So turning 30 wasn’t about me feeling old.
 I’m in the best shape of my life and I’ve always enjoyed feeling more mature than the average 20 year old.

 My fear came from something deeper, something more profound.
 It came from me asking myself:

 “Is this all I’ve managed to achieve in 30 years?
 Is this it?”

 Without getting too woo-woo here, I went through some kind of existential search for meaning that lead me to more deeply contemplate all areas of my life.
 I started journaling properly and contemplated things more than I ever have done over the previous 29 years.